cdisc-org/DataExchange-ODM-LinkML/docs/ODMFileMetadata.md

 slot_usage:
   FileTypeRef:
     name: FileTypeRef
-    description: 'Snapshot means that the document contains only the current state of the data and metadata it describes, and no transactional history.
+    description: Snapshot means that the document contains only the current state of the data and metadata it describes, and no transactional history.
 Transactional means that the document may contain more than one instance per data point.
-Query means the document contains only ClinicalData/Query elements. '
+Query means the document contains only ClinicalData/Query elements.
     comments:
     - 'Required